Start with the checklist before the first season gets too big.

 Start here if tools are starting to look like a shopping spiral

-Begin with one cutting tool that solves recurring work, then use the broader tools and budget guides to keep the rest of the purchases restrained.
+Begin with one tool that solves recurring work.
+Then use the broader tools and budget guides to keep the rest of the purchases restrained.

 Recommendations